larsrh/website/topics/crdt/04-combinators.md

 But clever CRDT implementations may instead go ahead and define both G-Sets and G-Counters based on the very same map data structure.
 Poof, lots of code duplication gone!

-However note that they'd probably not expose their underlying maps, because they need to prevent those pesky users from perfoming non-monotonic operations.
+However note that they'd probably not expose their underlying maps, because they need to prevent those pesky users from performing non-monotonic operations.
 For G-Sets, that'd be deleting elements, and for G-Counters decreasing values.

 ## What's next?